RenneLab/CnR-flow/docs/source/workflow.rst

 Dependency Setup and Validation
 -------------------------------

-    | cnr-flow comes preconfigured to utilize the conda environment management
+    | CUT&RUN-Flow comes preconfigured to utilize the Conda_ package
-      together with bioconda packages to handle dependency utilization.
+      management suite together with bioconda packages to handle pipeline dependencies (Currently supported with Linux64 systems, with macOS support under development.
     | for more details, or for an alternative configuration, see
       :ref:`dependency config`

-    | either using the default dependency configuration, or with a user's
+    | Once dependency setup has been completed, it can be tested using the
-      custom configuration, the dependency setup can then be tested using the :cl_param:`--mode validate` or :cl_param:`--mode validate_all` parameters.
+      :cl_param:`--mode validate` or :cl_param:`--mode validate_all` run modes.

     .. code-block:: bash
        :name: mode_validate_all